Mountaineering: Tragedy on the Western Face of Makalu. Chronicle of events according to the Japanese expedition

 Yasuko Nambo (Client) Japan South Col External influences (hypothermia, radiation, frostbite)

-Scott Fisher (Guide) USA Mountain Madness southeast ridge
+Scott Fisher (Tour Guide) USA Mountain Madness Southeast Ridge

-Sergeant Tsewang Samanla Indian-Tibetan Border Guard northeast ridge
+Sergeant Tsewang Samanla Indo-Tibetan Border Guard Force Northeast Ridge

 Corporal Dorje Morup